rc.stop_packages causes reboot to only works from SSH, not from Web interface

 And finally - anyway we have to fix this (remove this call? write other function stopping packages?)

-#11 Updated by Warren Baker almost 5 years ago
+#11 Updated by Warren Baker about 5 years ago

 Changing rc.stop_packages to a shell script works.
 Which is a small trivial change and the following works for me: